SimpleSoftwareIO/simple-sms/README.md

 	"require": {
 		"simplesoftwareio/simple-sms": "~2"
 	}

->Laravel 5 support is currently in beta.
-Please use with caution!

 Next, run the `composer update` command.
 This will install the package into your Laravel application.